Communicating between the portal and Edge

 A portal administrator can force a sync between the portal and Edge to download information to the portal from Edge.
 However, if you only modify developers on the portal and not on Edge, you should never have to perform this sync.
 Additionally, because Edge does not let you set a password when you create a developer, any developer created on Edge has their portal password set to a random value.
 Therefore, the developer must go through the password recovery process before they can log in to the portal.

-For more information, see Adding developers to your organization.
+For more information, see Managing app developers.

 Help or comments?